 2. Being assertive and saying what we need

-Building on point 1, we can try to introduce these factors into our life in small ways ourselves.
+Building on point one, we can try to introduce these factors into our life in small ways ourselves.

 From sharing this article with those that support us, to build understanding.
 To asserting our wishes for how we want to be supported - in a way that suits our family.